runze1223/FBM-S/README.md

+# A Time-Frequency Learning Framework for Time Series Forecasting by Applying Fourier Basis Functions

-# Rethinking Fourier Transform from A Basis Functions Perspective for Long-term Time Series Forecasting.
-(NeurIPS 2024)
+This is the expanding work from the original paper "Rethinking Fourier Transform from A Basis Functions Perspective for Long-term Time Series Forecasting."
+(NeurIPS 2024) to a journal.

-### This is the offical implementation of FBM-L, FBM-NL and FBM-NP model.
+### This is the offical implementation of FBM-S model.

 ### Implement the project